GUIDE 2025

 How Does Document Control Numbering Assist with Document Control?

-Each organization is made up of several departments.
+Each organization consists of several departments.
 Each department has multiple employees who work on various projects and tasks.
-Every day hundreds of documents are created, reviewed, approved, distributed, stored, and accessed.
+Organizations create, review, approve, distribute, store, and access hundreds of documents every day.

-If a document numbering system is in place, then departments and employees know how to name documents that are related to different purposes, projects, and tasks, how to store them, and how to access them.
-And this does not apply only to unique documents, but also to updated versions of the same type of document.
+If a document numbering system is in place, departments and employees know how to name documents for different purposes, projects, and tasks, how to store them, and how to access them.
+And this applies not only to unique papers but also to updated versions of the same document type.

 What is Version Control?

-Version control is a method of managing multiple versions of the same document, particularly when it is important to keep a record of how the document was created and changed over time.
+Organizations use version control to manage multiple versions of the same document, keeping a record of how they created and changed the document over time.

-Each time the document is revised a revision number is applied, which enables you to identify the latest version of the document and differentiate between drafts and final approved versions of the document.
+Each time you revise the document, you assign a revision number to identify the latest version and distinguish between drafts and final, approved versions.

-Version control is helpful in a collaborative environment, where a number of different contributors may be working on the development of a document and it is important to track changes, capture key decisions, and document the reviewing process.
+Version control is helpful in a collaborative environment, where multiple contributors may be working on a document, and it is essential to track changes, capture key decisions, and document the review process.

 A Sample Document Control Numbering System

-To consider what a document numbering system would look like, let’s take the case of a company with eight departments such as HR, Finance, Accounts, Engineering, Administration, IT, Sales, and Marketing.
+To consider what a document numbering system would look like, let’s take the case of a company with eight departments: HR, Finance, Accounts, Engineering, Administration, IT, Sales, and Marketing.

-The first part of the document number would indicate the company and could be an abbreviation of the company name such as APL for Apple.
+The first part of the document number indicates the company and may be an abbreviation of the company name, such as APL for Apple.

 Most companies are operating across multiple locations.
-The second part of the document number could be an abbreviation for the location such as NYC for New York City.
+The second part of the document number could be an abbreviation for the area, such as NYC for New York City.

-The third part of the document number could indicate the department or division, for example, HR for the Human Resouce department, IT for the Information Technology department, and so on.
+The third part of the document number could indicate the department or division, for example, HR for the Human Resources department, IT for the Information Technology department, and so on.

-The sixth part of the document number could indicate the procedure level, which would be a sequential number for each procedure.
+The sixth part of the document number could indicate the procedure level, serving as a sequential number for each procedure.

-Follow these steps to setup up document control numbering.
+Follow these steps to set up document control numbering.

 Identify Your Requirements

 The most important thing to consider when setting up a document control numbering system is your requirements.
-The system that you use could be a complex system or something that is quite simple, but it has to satisfy your organizational requirements.
+The system you use can be complex or simple, but it must satisfy your organizational requirements.

 Develop a Document Control Numbering System

 Once you have identified all your requirements, the next step is to develop a system or structure for document control numbering.
-The structure could be something like the sample numbering system that was discussed above, or it could be different.
-Again the document numbers would depend on the document properties, which depend on your departmental and organizational requirements.
+The structure could be similar to the sample numbering system discussed above, or it could be different.
+Again, your departmental and organizational requirements determine the document properties, which in turn define the document numbers.

 Test the Document Control Numbering System